 - Terms of Reference for the annual Committees currently established by the Board are as follows: the Officers' Committee; the Northern Ireland Committee; and, the Annual Review Committee.

 The Board has also adopted the following: a Code of Conduct; a Conflict of Interest Policy; and, a Complaints Policy.
-Other, internal, policies (including the Reserves Policy, the Gender Policy, GDPR/Privacy Policy and Staff Policies and Procedures) are available to members on request.
+Other, internal, policies (including the Reserves Policy, the Reserves Policy Implementation Plan, the Gender Policy, GDPR/Privacy Policy and Staff Policies and Procedures) are available to members on request.

 The Centre's web entry on the Charities Regulator's register contains, inter alia, its statement of compliance with the Charities Governance Code and its up-to-date financial accounts.